Willy-JL/F95Checker/README.md

 <details>
   <summary>v8.0</summary>

-   - Switched to HEAD requests:
+   - Switched to HEAD requests (thanks ploper26!):
      - MUCH faster
      - No more issues with games not being found
      - Support any kind of thread (non game threads wont have accurate versions / changelogs, you'll just get notified when the link changes)